01 — Purpose

 Open, act, close, restore — the same choreography every time.

-• on dialog open: focus first focusable or the dialog heading container
+• on dialog open: focus first focusable or heading container

-• on form error: move focus to error summary or first invalid field — once, not on every keystroke
+• on form error: move focus to summary or first invalid field — once, not per keystroke

-• on route change in SPAs: move focus to h1 or main landmark
+• on SPA route change: move focus to h1 or main

-• when removing the focused element from DOM: move focus to a logical neighbour first
+• before removing focused element from DOM: move focus to a logical neighbour

 • focus remaining on content behind an open modal

-• auto-focus on page load to random promo banners — avoid unless user opted in
+• auto-focus on load to promo banners users did not request